ceilfors/ceilfors.github.io/_drafts/retrospective.md

 and how necessary it is to have the button.
 Again, slicing the requirement down, the Ops can write a simple command to SSH to multiple servers to execute the command remotely.
-It is too easy for people to neglect the value of what we are trying to deliver in the first place and blinded on the perfect vision.
+It is too easy for people to neglect the value of what we are trying to deliver in the first place and blinded by the perfect vision.

 Mastering all these practices are not the end of the game.
 You'll have to convince your stakeholders and product owners.
 I've met stakeholders who believe that the skeleton